tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Need to handle public static ItemVariantCondition SkyblockWorld;, SkyblockWorld = Condition.SkyblockWorld;
 - BannerSystem.newBanner is new, needs NPCLoader.ResizeArrays, make public?
 - Why did ProjectileID.SummonTagDamageMultiplier change?
 - Clound.cs, there is now CloudID.Sets.RareClouds_Normal, CloudID.Sets.RareClouds_Celebration for more control.
 Document and maybe use in ExampleMod.
+CloudID.Search also needs to be populated
 - public static LanguageSearchFilter CreateDialogFilter(string startsWith, object substitutions) removed from Lang.cs?
 Could still be useful, add back into Lang.TML.cs?
 - _unusedResearchLine removed from MouseText_DrawItemTooltip_GetLinesInfo, verify other callsites
 - WorldGen.SwapTileData might not be necessary anymore.
 ErrorWorldSwapTiles exists.
 The new name isn't as useful, however.